 Asked about school facilities, Dr. Hartman said that a school the size of the one at Tanana should have a multi-purpose room, and that it should not be necessary to use makeshift quarters for some classes.
-However, there is a problem in obtaining the money to build all the desired facilities.
+However, ache for the past 29 years."